 Purple and Gold Dinner

 Students and family members have the option of staying for our Purple and Gold Dinner on the evening of the first day of freshman orientation.
-This catered dinner is an orientation tradition, and features UNI favorites such as marinated turkey breast, ham, mashed potatoes, cheese lasagne, vegetable sides, and delicious desserts.
+This catered dinner is an orientation tradition, and features UNI favorites such as chicken breast, ham, mashed potatoes, cheese lasagna, vegetable sides, and delicious desserts.
 Beverages will also be included.
 Tickets are $15 per person.
-Students who have purchased an overnight stay for $45 will have the Purple and Gold Dinner ticket included in that package, and will not need to purchase a separate dinner ticket.
+Students who have purchased an overnight stay for $50 will have the Purple and Gold Dinner ticket included in that package, and will not need to purchase a separate dinner ticket.